just214/typescript-playground-plugin-svelte/README.md

 Easily create TypeScript [Playground Plugins](https://www.typescriptlang.org/v2/dev/playground-plugins/) with [Svelte](https://svelte.dev/).

-> 🚧 This project is very much a work in progress.
+> 🚧 This project is a work in progress.
 Contributions are welcomed!

 ## Table Of Contents